etherealxx/batchlinks-webui/README.md

 - [ ] Add checker for downloaded models (so that it won't download again after the model is downloaded)
 - [ ] Progress bar (the only thing preventing me to make a progress bar is some webui colab use gradio 3.6, which doesn't support progress bar.)
-- [ ] Supports Winddows local installation
+- [ ] Supports Windows local installation
 - [ ] Support customizable hashtag from the UI
 - [ ] aria2 for huggingface download method